feralyth/html-css-public-projects/README.md

 ## About Me

-Hi my name Feralyth I’m currios about front-end development and continuously learning modern HTML, CSS, and JavaScript techniques.
+Hi my name Feralyth I’m currios about technology.
 This repository is a curated set of projects I want to share publicly.

 ---